joshuaeckroth/cse230-website/lecture/variables-and-types.markdown

 - `long double` can store values up to 1.7E +/- 4932, 18 precision digits are kept

-*Note about precision in floating point types*---The floating point types do not represent values precisely.
+*Note about precision in floating point types*--The floating point types do not represent values precisely.
 It is not a good idea to do
 this: